mberrishdev/NotifyHub/README.md

 ## 📞 Support

-For support, email support@notifyhub.com or open an issue in the repository.
+For support, email mikheil.berishvili@outlook.com or open an issue in the repository.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by [Mikheil Berishvili]

 ## Group-Based Notifications